-We argue that the practice of MNC can explain those differences and showed that large proportions of SIDS and SIDS variation between genders in the US can be explained by the MNC but ing number of countries [107-109] further increases that bias.
-In addition, females benefit from the protective effect of their sex hormones like estrogen against stressful and painful experiences early in gestation [110-112].
+We argue that the practice of MNC can explain those differences and showed that large proportions of SIDS and SIDS variation between genders in the US can be explained by the MNC but not prematurity rates.
+Our results suggest that MNC contributes to the high mortality and gender-bias.
+That the analogous practice of non-therapeutic female genital cutting is illegal in a growing number of countries [107-109] further increases that bias.
+In addition, females benefit from the protective effect of their sex hormones like estrogen against stressful and painful experience early in gestation [110-112].
 We thereby surmise that the gender variation in SIDS is due to the dual legal-biological protection that females enjoy and that eliminating or postponing MNC may reduce the gender bias but not eradicate it.

 Our finding that MNC is associated with SIDS is not surprising.
-Circumcision is associated with intra-operative and postoperative risks, including bleeding, shock, sepsis, circulanot prematurity rates.
-Our results suggest that MNC contributes to the high mortality and gender-bias.
-That the analogous practice of non-therapeutic female genital cutting is illegal in a growpostoperative risks, including bleeding, shock, sepsis, circulatory shock, hemorrhage, pain, and long-term consequences [15-17,113-116] - all of which contribute toward allostatic load [17- 19] and, thereby, SIDS through various mechanisms [5].
+Circumcision is associated with intra operative and postoperative risks, including bleeding, shock, sepsis, circulatory shock, hemorrhage, pain, and long-term consequences [15,17,113? -116] - all of which contribute toward allostatic load [17-19] and, thereby, SIDS through various mechanisms [5].
 For instance, during circumcision there is an increase in the blood pressure, breathing rate, and heart rate [117,118].
 Even with the most advanced techniques, bleeding occurs in over 15% of the cases [119], in which case there is a danger that a lower blood volume would result in low blood pressure and reduced amount of oxygen that reaches the tissues.
 Reduced blood pressure has been associated with obstructive sleep apnea (OSA), a condition where the walls of the throat relax and narrow during sleep, interrupting normal breathing [120,121].
 Unsurprisingly, SIDS victims experienced significantly more frequent episodes of OSA [122].
 Preterm neonates experience over twice the rate of bleeding complications than full-term neonates [123].
-MNC-related complications are unavoidable [16-18,123-125].
-For instance, in 1949, Gairdner reported [126] that 16 out of 100,000 UK boys under 1-year old died due to circumcision.
-In tandem with the lack of evidence of a meaningful and relevant health benefits to the infant, several countries chose to opt out of the operation [127].
+MNCrelated complications are unavoidable [17,18,123? -125] and in tandem with the lack of evidence of a meaningful and relevant health benefits to the infant, several countries chose to opt out of the operation [126].
+For instance, in 1949, Gairdner reported [127] that 16 out of 100,000 UK boys under 1-year old died due to circumcision.